mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/FAQ/General/index.md

 ---

-### Which PHP modules are included?

-To find out which PHP modules are included click on the (i) button in the host section when the servers are running.
-It will open a web page showing information about the selected PHP software.

----

-### Where do I find my registration number?

-Open  MAMP PRO > About MAMP PRO in the menu.

----

 ### Is it possible to add an updated version of PHP?

 You can add additional PHP versions through the user interface.
 More information on how to do this can  be  found [here](../../Languages/PHP){:target="_blank"}.

----

-### Can the port assignment be the same for MAMP and MAMP PRO?

-You can set the same ports for MAMP and MAMP PRO but it is not recommended to run both applications at the same time.

----

-### Where should I store my HTML and PHP pages?

-By default, PHP and HTML Pages should be stored inside the MAMP `/Applications/MAMP/htdocs` folder.
-This folder is called "Document Root".
-The location of the document root folder can be changed in the host settings.
-Each additional host should have their own document root folder.

 ---